Skip to main content

 NameSymbolUnitsDescription

-Terrain-Corrected AngleαTABT\alpha_{TABT}degreesOptimized tracker angle for sloped terrain
+Terrain-Corrected AngleαTABT,i\alpha_{TABT,i}degreesBacktracking angle for bay ii accounting for terrain

 Detailed Description